fetpype/fetpype/docs/index.md

 defaults:
   - preprocessing/default # Default preprocessing
   - reconstruction/nesvor # NeSVoR reconstruction -- You can choose between svrtk, nifymic or nesvor
-  - segmentation/bounti   # BOUNTI segmentation
+  - segmentation/bounti   # BOUNTI segmentation -- you can choose between bounti and dhcp
   - _self_
 container: "docker"       # Running on docker (other option is singularity)
 reconstruction:           # Generic reconstruction arguments